Computational Biology, Genetics

 The University of Texas Southwestern Medical Center

-Dr. Grishin is also a professor of biochemistry at the University of Texas Southwestern Medical Center.
+Dr. Grishin is also a professor of biophyscis and of biochemistry at the University of Texas Southwestern Medical Center.

 Nick Grishin suspects some scientists might find his laboratory at the University of Texas (UT) Southwestern Medical Center a disappointment at first glance.
 It looks like an office.
 Instead of lab benches crowded with glassware, microscopes, and mysterious bottles, the Grishin lab has cubicles.
 True, the desks are crowded with computer monitors—Grishin's lab members like to run two or three at a time.

 This is a bioinformatics lab, a number-crunching "dry" lab that performs all its research "in silico"—that is, using computer algorithms to find the patterns and connections in data from conventional "wet" labs with test tubes and model organisms.
 No other approach, says Grishin, could hope to dent the great problem that his lab pursues—how is biological diversity generated at the protein level, and what are the rules that govern the evolution of proteins?
 Nature has already performed a vast experiment with proteins in the course of evolution and thus careful analysis of the data generated by this natural experiment is very fruitful, he explains.

 Life on Earth runs on proteins.
 Grishin estimates that living things today have a repertoire of ancestral proteins.
 Currently, researchers have determined amino acid sequences for about 7 million proteins.
 This primary molecular structure is thought to dictate the molecular shape or fold of a protein.
 In humans, how a protein folds has a lot to do with what a protein does to keep us healthy or make us sick, as proteins function as three-dimensional (3D) objects, not as linear sequences.